hashicorp/terraform-azurerm-vault/modules/install-vault/README.md

 We recommend running the `install-vault` script as part of a [Packer](https://www.packer.io/) template to create a Vault [Azure Managed Image](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer) (see the [vault-consul-image example](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/examples/vault-consul-image) for sample code).
-You can then deploy the Azure Image across a Scale Setthe [vault-cluster module](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/modules/vault-cluster)
-(see the [main example](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/MAIN.md) for fully-working sample code).
+You can then deploy the Azure Image across a Scale Set (see the [main example](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/MAIN.md) for fully-working sample code).

 ## Command line Arguments